itaysnir/itaysnir.github.io/_posts/2025-1-24-pwnable-tw-deathnote.md

 However, there are many, many problems this solution has:

+0. The read primitive can only take a negative offset to the `notes` array.
+Initially, I've thought this means we can only utilize the read primitive to read addresses below `notes` - meaning, program (`0x804AAAA`) addresses.
+However, we can use integer underflow to wrap-around the VA space, and by supplying extremely large negative number, obtain read target addresses such as `0xfffffff0`.

-1. Leaking env[0] address isn't sufficient, as the remote environment differs, hence causing different offsets.
-Moreover, there's randomization of null bytes at the top of the stack, between env[0] and envp itself.
+1. Obtaining a reliable stack address isn't trivial at all.
+Since the read primitive is actually a read-deref, we need a chain of 3 pointers to obtain a leak.
+For libc, we utilize the `.rel` section, which contains pointers to GOT entries (which contains pointers to libc).
+Hence, leaking libc reliably.
+From there, we leak libc's `environ`, which points towards `env[0]`.
+Howeever, leaking `env[0]` address isn't sufficient, as the remote environment variables differ, hence causing different offsets.
+Moreover, there's randomization of null bytes at the top of the stack, between `env[0]` and `envp` itself.
 My solution was to use the read-deref primitive in order to scan the stack top-down, until we reach certain signature we can assert that is close to main's frame.
-Notice the read primitive doesn't crashes upon an attempt of readding a NULL ptr, which is awesome.
-However, at 50% chance we can crash due to a non-pointer non-NULL data resides as the first encountered element during scan.
-I've bypassed this by making the scan delta to be 0x20 bytes.
+Notice the read primitive doesn't crashes upon an attempt of reading a `NULL` ptr, which is awesome.
+However, at 50% chance we can crash due to a non-pointer non-NULL data, resides as the first encountered element during scan.
+I've bypassed this by making the scan delta to be `0x20` bytes (as the randomization is done with granularity of `0x10` bytes).

 2. Also regarding the scan - due to large RTT to taiwan, I could only make ~80 requests until a timeout.
-Hence, I had to assume an initial offset to start scanning from, otherwise always timeout have occured.
-This hurts the statistics of success.
+Hence, I had to assume some initial offset to start scanning from, otherwise always timeout have occured.
+This hurts the statistics of success, as we may jump over the stack signature.

-3. Since most of add_note local buffer's stack frame is polluted during the call of del_note, I had to use the stack buffers of read_int to store my fake chunk.
-However, because freeing small/large/unsorted chunk would trigger consolidation attempt (hence, more checks to bypass), the only adequate size class to free was the fastbins, hence a chunk of maximal size of 0x40 bytes.
+3. Initially, I wanted to store my fake chunk within `add_note`'s local buffer, and free it within `del_note`.
+However, most of `add_note` local buffer's stack frame is polluted during the call of `del_note`.
+Hence, I had no other option but to use the stack buffers of `read_int` to store my fake chunk.
+However, because freeing small/large/unsorted chunk would trigger a consolidation attempt (hence, more checks to bypass), the only adequate size class to free were the fastbins, hence a chunk of maximal size of `0x40` bytes.
 Upon freeing a fastbin chunk, multiple checks are made.
-First, the heap must be initialized - otherwise munmap is issued on the desired chunk - and fails.
-Moreover, In addition to alignment constraints, the next fake chunk must have an adequate size- more than 2 * SIZEOF_PTR and less than arena.system_mem == 0x21000.
-There are no possible offsets that meets the fake chunk's criterias.
-I've bypassed this by writing a heap pointer (strdup result) as the new arena.system_mem, hence creating program addresses also viable as fake next chunk size candidates (as heap addresses always larger than 0x804AAAA).
-There was only one such candidate, located at offset 0x18 bytes from my fake chunk.
+First, the heap must be initialized - otherwise `munmap` is issued on the desired chunk - and fails.
+Moreover, In addition to alignment constraints, the next fake chunk must have an adequate size- more than `2 * SIZEOF_PTR == 8` and less than `arena.system_mem == 0x21000`.
+Within the boundary of `0x40` bytes, there are no possible offsets that meets the fake chunk's criterias.
+I've bypassed this by writing a heap pointer (`strdup` result) as the new `arena.system_mem`, hence creating program addresses also viable as fake next chunk size candidates (as heap addresses always larger than `0x804AAAA`).
+There was only one such candidate, located at offset `0x18` bytes from my fake chunk.

-4. The allocation - as mentioned, my goal was to allocate the fake chunk into some GOT entry, such as strlen or puts.
-However, notice that the fake chunk is deallocated during del_note, where it was some legitimate address within the frame.
-But during add_note, the fake chunk actually overlaps with the return address and stack canary.
-Because of strdup, since we'd have to supply at least 8 bytes for triggering fastbins[0x18] allocation, it would always overwrite the first 2 SIZEOF_PTRs within crap printable characters, destorying the canary.
-I couldn't overwrite using non-printable characters, as this write is performed by strdup itself, and I couldn't perform an allocation of small (or 0) size, as I coudlnt forge a 8-byte fake chunk.
+4. The allocation - as mentioned, my goal was to allocate the fake chunk into some GOT entry, such as `strlen` or `puts`.
+However, notice that the fake chunk is deallocated during `del_note`, where it was some legitimate address within the frame.
+But during `add_note`, the fake chunk **overlaps with the return address and stack canary**.
+Because of `strdup`, since we'd have to supply at least 12 printable bytes (causing 13 bytes allocation) for triggering `fastbins[0x18]` allocation, it would always overwrite the first `2 * SIZEOF_PTR` within crap printable characters, destorying the canary.
+I couldn't overwrite using non-printable characters, as this write is performed by `strdup` itself, and I couldn't perform an allocation of small (or 0) size, as I couldn't forge a 8-byte fake chunk (due to lacking fake next chunk candidates).

-5. The only solution, was to overwrite stack_chk_fail GOT - obtaining a very funny way to redirect control flow into the stack.
+5. The only solution, was to overwrite `stack_chk_fail` GOT - obtaining a very funny way to redirect control flow into the stack.

-6. As mentioned, upon corrupting the canary and detecting it during add_note teardown, we'd jump to the stack strdup'ed buffer.
-This buffer must be at most 0x13 printable bytes (to trigger fastbins[0x18] allocation and at least 8).
-Hence, I've just used it as a stager to the real shellcode, which was placed using the name buffer of the last call.
-The stager isn't too fancy, but notice it must be polymorphic shellcode - as we'd like to write the bytes of a backward jump, which always contains negative-interpreted offset. (regular jmp == \xeb which doesn't passes filter.
-All other jmps do, such as je == \x74, but their backward offset doesn't).
+6. As mentioned, upon corrupting the canary and detecting it during `add_note` teardown, we'd jump to the stack `strdup`'ed buffer.
+This buffer must be at most `0x13` printable bytes (`0x14` bytes total) to trigger `fastbins[0x18]` allocation.
+Hence, I've just used it as a stager to the real shellcode, which was placed using the `name` buffer of the last call.
+The stager isn't too fancy, but notice it must be polymorphic shellcode - as we'd like to write the bytes of a **backward jump**.
+Recall backward jumps always contains negative-interpreted offset, which is an unprintable byte.
+A cool note is that all jmps, such as `je == \x74`, are printable, except for `jmp == \xeb`.
+But anyways, all of their backward offsets doesn't passes the filter - so we must create the polymorphic shellcode.

-7. The idea of the polymorphic shellcode to write itself, which can only be done using a push operation.
-I've made few popa & pop operations to carefully increment the stack to my goal address within the shellcode, and performed a single sub operation that have guaranteed that right after the last shellcode's push, jmp shellcode instruction would be done.
-I've utilized the fact that due to strlen's behavior, the verification is stopped upon finding a null byte, hence placed the un-constrainted shellcode right after the jmp stager.
+7. The idea of the polymorphic shellcode to write itself, which can only be done using a `push` operation (as it is the only memory-write operation that is printable).
+I've made few `popa, pop` operations to carefully set `esp` to my goal value within the shellcode.
+I've stored the desired opcodes within `eax`, and performed a single `sub` operation that let me write arbitrary bytes into `eax`.
+Then, I've issued `push eax`, having `esp` points right after the `push eax` instruction, writing the jmp stager insutrction as the preceding bytes.
+I've utilized the fact that due to `strlen` behavior, the verification is truncated upon finding a null byte, hence I could place the unconstrainted shellcode right after the jmp stager.

 ### Idea 1 - Heap Shellcode